huderlem/carrotcrazy/INSTALL.md

 	make clean

-To compare the built `harvestmoongb.gb` to the original ROM:
+To compare the built `carrotcrazy.gbc` to the original ROM:

 	make compare